Skip to main content

 How Amgen Safety Net Foundation Compares

-Amgen Safety Net Foundation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 71/100 is 1 points below the Diseases & Disorders category average.
-The organization holds 2.5 months of operating reserves, which is below the recommended 3-month minimum.
+Amgen Safety Net Foundation earns a NonprofitTruth efficiency grade of C (55/100).
+That is 1 points below the Diseases & Disorders category average.
+The organization holds 2.5 months of operating reserves, which is below the commonly recommended 3-month minimum.

 Financials